 Become even more competitive

 Also, look for other ways to stand out even while wait-listed.
-You likely still have time.
-Take a graduate level course and get an A in it.
-This shows you can handle the rigors of their CRNA program.
-Finish the research project you were working on or join another committee at your facility.
+If time permits, take a graduate level course and get an A. Better yet, take a course at the school in which you are waitlisted because they can track your progress and they will get the final grades quickly.
+Therefore, you don’t have to waste time waiting on transcripts coming in from other schools.
+This basically shows you can handle the rigors of their CRNA program.
+Also finish the research project you were working on or join another committee at your facility.
 Become a preceptor.

 You are so close to becoming a future CRNA!
-So, don’t be discouraged and give up just yet because you are wait-listed.
+I know how stressful it is, but don’t be discouraged and give up just yet because you are wait-listed.
 Always remember your CRNA journey is definitely not a sprint, it is a marathon.
-Being on the waiting list can be stressful and one of the hardest things.
-Check out these ways to manage your stress.
-The worst case scenario is you have to reapply for the program next year.
-But there is a great likelihood you will gain acceptance into the CRNA program you wish to attend.
+While you need to be more competitive than other applicants, I believe at the end of the day It all boils down to grit and perseverance.
+And if you can get this across to the admissions committee then you have a great shot at being accepted.
+There is always a chance you will get accepted into the CRNA program you wish to attend.
 I am proof of that!